I-Am-Nicholas/rudeymental/README.md

 # Rudeymental - A Swear word generator

-## A group project using Rails for the first time.
+## A fun group project using Rails for the first time.
 ## From conception to completion in 3 and-a-half days.

 ## Team